Abernaughty/git-maber/memory-bank/progress.md

    - ✅ Created a TailwindButton component using Tailwind utility classes
    - ✅ Added a demonstration section to showcase different button styles

+9. **Linting and Formatting Setup**:
+   - ✅ Installed ESLint, Prettier, and related packages
+   - ✅ Created a modern ESLint configuration using the flat config format (eslint.config.js)
+   - ✅ Configured ESLint to work with TypeScript files
+   - ✅ Created a Prettier configuration (.prettierrc) and .prettierignore file
+   - ✅ Added an .editorconfig file for consistent editor settings
+   - ✅ Added npm scripts for linting and formatting in package.json
+   - ✅ Fixed linting errors in the codebase by adding import aliases with underscores
+   - ✅ Formatted all files in the project with Prettier

 ## What's Left to Build

 ### Foundation Phase